 Canadian Relevance

 No direct Canadian connection identified in the authors or study location.
-However, the study discusses systemic air embolism, which is related to Arterial Gas Embolism (AGE), a Health Canada-recognized indication for hyperbaric oxygen therapy.
+However, the study discusses systemic air embolism, which is related to Arterial Gas Embolism (AGE), a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations